ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #work_topic_api}
 {: api}

-After you create topics, you can use the API to list and delete topics and update topic configuration.
+After you create topics, you can use the Admin REST API to list and delete topics and update topic configuration.

 #### List Kafka topics
 {: #topic_list_api}